 Sometimes a preliminary space estimate is needed to evaluate location alternatives, conduct a feasibility study, or develop a preliminary cost estimate for construction or renovation.
-Once the number of procedure rooms is determined, an estimate of the total footprint required for the diagnostic imaging suite can be made using the range of DGSF (DGSM) per procedure room shown in this post.
+Once the number of operating rooms (ORs) is determined, an estimate of the total footprint required for the surgical suite can be made using the rules-of-thumb in this post.

 Hospital mergers and acquisitions continue to increase at a rapid rate with precedent-setting deals occurring in 2018.
 Given that this a primary business strategy for a majority of healthcare organizations, this trend is expected to continue into 2019 and beyond.
 One of the many challenges that newly merged healthcare systems face is eliminating redundant services and surplus capacity.
 Realigning services and reallocating resources among multiple campuses requires a unique strategic, operations improvement, and facility planning process.
 The planning team needs to understand the market and patient population, look at alternate ways of allocating resources, and evaluate the impact on operational costs, before recommending investments in bricks and mortar.
 This article looks at opportunities for improving efficiency and eliminating surplus capacity, separating major issues from less important issues, and other key considerations.

 Existing space in hospitals is a valuable resource that historically has been overlooked as organizations focus on renovating and expanding their physical plants.
 With fluctuating workloads, rapidly changing technology, staff turnover, and limited access to capital in today’s dynamic healthcare environment, hospital leaders are increasingly looking for ways to better use what they already have.
 They are also committed to building flexible space when they do renovate or start from scratch.